-Agreement upon and abidance by the rules would ideally prevent violence, yet ensuring discipline does not cease to be a rather thorny and challenging issue of school policy.
-In all the countries, it was reported that the used disciplinary methods are sometimes inefficient or inappropriate.
-In Hungary, the participants suggested that punishment oriented disciplinary methods should be replaced by alternative methods, which would be developed with the participation of students (Enyedi&Lázár, 2016, p.
+Agreement upon and abidance by the rules would ideally prevent violence, yet ensuring discipline remains a rather thorny and challenging issue within school policy.
+In all the countries, it was reported that the disciplinary methods in place are sometimes inefficient or inappropriate.
+In Hungary, the participants suggested that punishment oriented disciplinary methods should be replaced by alternative methods, which would be developed with the participation of students (Enyedi & Lázár, 2016, p.
 10).

-Sometimes, though, the informants suggested that the rules need to become stricter and the penalties for misbehaving students should extend to expulsions from school activities or from the school itself (Vujović, 2016).
+Sometimes, though, the participants suggested that the rules needed to become stricter and the penalties for misbehaving students should extend to expulsions from school activities or from the school itself (Vujović, 2016).